EACOP project undermining the fight against climate change: Environment Activists tell Financiers.

 “It is unfortunate that banks, which claim to be working towards the prosperity of African people, are financing projects such as the EACOP that will worsen the climate crisis, have caused the displacement of tens of thousands of people, stand to worsen biodiversity loss, and are a threat to livelihoods in the agricultural, business and tourism among sectors” the statement partly reads.

 “Stanbic Bank Uganda, you’re funding a project that threatens Uganda’s water sources, biodiversity & the livelihoods of millions.
-Even major banks have refused to touch EACOP- why are you still involved” an X statement from AFIEGO reads
+Even major banks have refused to touch EACOP- why are you still involved?” an X statement from AFIEGO reads

-The CSOs' statement disclosed a number of incidents caused by the impacts of climate change in different places, including Uganda and Tanzania.
+Executive Director of Africa Institute for Energy Governance (AFIEGO), Dickens Kamugisha in an interview, disclosed a number of incidents caused by the impacts of climate change in different places, including Uganda and Tanzania.

 “In the wee hours of March 26, 2025, unrelenting rainfall battered the Greater Kampala Metropolitan Area (GKMA), and the city experienced immense flooding.
 Seven people, including two children, were reported to have died from the floods.
 In Tanzania, landslides in Hanang District, one the EACOP-affected districts, on December 2-3, 2023, killed at least 89 people.
 In the Democratic Republic of Congo (DRC), dry weather conditions in January and February 2025 affected parts of the country with an effect on agricultural investments and fishing production,” reads the statement